Concordium/concordium.github.io/source/terms-and-conditions/mobile-wallet-tc.rst

 Acceptance
 ==========

-By clicking on "I Accept" while downloading the Concordium Mobile Wallet, you agree to these terms and conditions.
+The first time you open the Concordium Mobile Wallet, you’ll be asked to click "Yes, I Accept" to confirm that you agree to these terms and conditions.